lucaspiller/twerl/README.md

 ## Goals

-* A lightweight client which can consume the Twitter Streaming API (DONE).
+* A lightweight client which can consume the Twitter Streaming API.
 * A client manager which allows you to change the search queries without losing any data (WIP).

 ## Usage